 Gut and surface body wash of Periplaneta americana has revealed the present of several species of bacteria of public health significancesuch as Staphylococcus aureus, Escherichia coli, Pseudomonas aeruginosa, Klebsiella pneumoniae, Shigella and Salmonella species.
 Enterobacteria were more predominant isolates in this study.
 Relatively, high resistance rates of 100% were noted in Penicillin G, tetracycline and ampicilin but carbapenem class (imipenem) and fluoroquinole (ciprofloxacin) were the most effective antibiotic against all isolates.
 Since cockroaches could be the potential source of bacterial pathogen and multi-drug resistance strains therefore, appropriate preventive, and control measures are suggested to reduce cockroach infestation and associated infections.

 Recommendations

+Based on your study what is your recommendation.

 Various activities should be implemented for instant use of tightly fitted food containers, discarding cardboards, and general sanitation of equipment and facilities to remove all food debris and dirt.
 Sometimes pest controls methods can be employed using insecticides (boric acid), which are applied to the resting and hiding places as residual sprays and insecticidal dusts.
-This study recommends the use of imipenem and ciprofloxacin as drug of choice for treatment of infection caused by bacteria isolated from Periplaneta americana.However, further studies are required to find additional knowledge about the Molecular and epidemiological roles of the cockroaches in survival and transmission of antibiotic-resistant bacteria.
+This study recommends the use of imipenem and ciprofloxacin as drug of choice for treatment of infection caused by bacteria isolated from Periplaneta americana.
+Howeve, further studies are required to find additional knowledge about the Molecular and epidemiological roles of the cockroaches in survival and transmission of antibiotic-resistant bacteria.

 REFERENCES